awsrmmustansarjavaid/aws-research-study/AWS-Labs-AWS-Labs-Guide/Building Wordpress Website With EC2 & RDS/Building Wordpress Website With EC2 & RDS.md

 ---

-# Section 5 — Configure Nginx for WordPress
+# Section 6 — Configure Nginx for WordPress (only for Nginx methods)

 ## Step 1 — Create config: